-Babyproofing isn't as intimidating as it sounds -- here's how to do it
+13 tips every new parent needs to baby-proof the house

 Wellard says by nine months old, a baby will begin pulling up on furniture, leaving parents with the task of anchoring furniture to walls and removing heavy items like televisions and lamps from furniture surfaces.

-According to Safe Kids Worldwide, a nonprofit organization that works to stop preventable injuries in infants and children, a chid dies every 3 weeks from a television tipping over.
+According to Safe Kids Worldwide, a nonprofit organization that works to stop preventable injuries in infants and children, a child dies every three weeks from a television tipping over.
 And, over the last ten years, a child has visited the emergency room approximately once every 45 minutes from injuries caused by a TV tipping over.

 "We don't think about some of these things, but things happen in a split-second — even to the best of us," says Wellard.